ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt4.md

 The parameter simultaneously defines a private `heroService` property and identifies it as a `HeroService` injection site.

-When Angular creates a `HeroesComponent`, the [Dependency Injection](guide/dependency-injection) system sets the `heroService` parameter to the singleton instance of `HeroService`.
+When Angular Classiccreates a `HeroesComponent`, the [Dependency Injection](guide/dependency-injection) system sets the `heroService` parameter to the singleton instance of `HeroService`.

 ### Add `getHeroes()`